meguminakao/IGCN/README.md

 If you use this code for your research, please cite

 - IGCN+ (The latest version):
-M. Nakao, M. Nakamura, T. Matsuda, Image-to-Graph Convolutional Network for 2D/3D Deformable Model Registration of Low-Contrast Organs, IEEE Trans. on Medical Imaging, 2022.
-(Early Access) https://ieeexplore.ieee.org/document/9844010
+M. Nakao, M. Nakamura, T. Matsuda, Image-to-graph convolutional network for 2D/3D deformable model registration of low-contrast organs, IEEE Trans. on Medical Imaging, Vol. 41, No. 12, pp. 3747-3761, 2022. https://ieeexplore.ieee.org/document/9844010

 - IGCN (MICCAI version):